tsurdilo/temporal-versioning-go/README.md

 Open "tests/replay_test.go" and run the "TestReplayFromInitialVersion" test method.
 This will do a replay against the workflow events of our workflow execution before we applied the changes.

-Next step is to restart our worker, stop the running workflow worker and starat it again.
+Next step is to restart our worker, stop the running workflow worker and start it again.
 This will apply our changes to our running workflow instances.

 d) Query the workflow execution by its change